Are you an active player in your life?

 And no matter what cards life deals you, you can live a better life.

-This means more happiness, more success, deeper and more meaningful relationships, and more.
+This means more happiness, success, profound and meaningful relationships, and more.

 It is all up to you.
 You have complete control over your life.

-All that matters is you use these self growth tips as a stepping stone to start taking action.
+All that matters is you use these tips as stepping stones to reach your self improvement goals.

-It is free.
-You can do it in the house on a treadmill, something that is my personal favorite.
+You can do it in the house on a treadmill, which is my favorite.

 I love walking and watching re-runs or binging on a new series.

-Of course, going to a park and walking is like a freebie.
+Of course, going to a park and walking outside is even better.

-Walking is known to boost your mood, primarily because any type of exercise releases endorphins.
+Walking boosts your mood primarily because any physical activity releases endorphins.

-It does not matter if you like parks or trails, walking at parks or delving down trails is great fun, a great way to lose weight.
+It does not matter if you like parks or trails.
+Walking at parks or delving down trails is a great way to lose weight.